 We have set ourselves an ambitious mission to guide our work.
 We will:

 - be the voice and greatest fan of our next generation, today

 - shape brighter futures through quality education and targeted social services

 - create insightful ways to empower tamariki/children to shine brighter.

 Our guiding principles support our vision, shape our culture and reflect everything we value and believe in.
 They're based on who we are, both as individuals and as an organisation, and guide us in everything we say and do.

 A culture that reflects the real New Zealand

 New Zealand is a diverse country.
-It is a nation of people of many creeds, ethnicities, heritages and values.
+It's a nation of people of many creeds, ethnicities, heritages and values.
 We respect these differences and consider them in everything we do.

 We believe in the importance of listening to people and allowing them to direct the ways in which we provide assistance and support.
 We respond to local needs, individual challenges and diverse experiences.